 - Meta(custom fields)

 To import meta columns, download the Sample meta file.

-Evaluate field can be used to append a value/expression to an existing item while importing.
+On import, append a value/expression to an existing item, using evaluate field.
 It basically selects/maps any column from the input file and computes the values with expressions and creates output.

-- Expression: To manipulate the respective value, any of the operators +*/-()&@ or string constants can be used along with the attributes .
+- Expression: Use any of the operators +*/-()&@ or string constants along with the attributes, to manipulate the respective value.

 - Output:On the basis of the first record from the input file, sample value will be created.